bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 Users
 ^^^^^

-On this page you see all users per application.
+On this page, you see all users per application.
 You can switch the application by clicking on the tabs at the top of the view.
 The table displays basic information about the users and if they have an open session.
 You can add a new users, too.
 To do so, click on the :guilabel:`New` button and fill in the dialog.
 A user name is